-Becoming a physician assistant is a challenging and rewarding experience that ultimately pays off in the long run.
-For those who wish to dedicate their lives to the service of others while performing a job that requires a large intellectual capacity of mathematics and health sciences, getting a foot in the door in this field can seem pretty intimidating.
-Many programs require that students have immaculate grade point averages, experience working within the field, and many other diverse and impressive qualities.
+Becoming a physician assistant is a challenging and rewarding experience that can pay off handsomely in the long run.
+If you wish to dedicate your life to the service of others while performing a job that requires a large intellectual capacity of mathematics and health sciences, getting a foot in the door in this field may be a good choice.

 - University of Oklahoma Tulsa